 Everyone, including Jerry Seinfeld himself, has said that Seinfeld is a show about nothing.
 We would like to disagree and say that Seinfeld is a show about everything.
 There’s not a day that goes by where something mundane happens that can’t be traced back to Seinfeld.
 Someone walked away with your pen?
 Your pretzels made you thirsty?
 You became disgruntled when someone took your parking space?
 It’s all right there in the show.
 And let’s not forget that some people actually celebrate Festivus, the Christmas alternative created by Frank Costanza.

-Granted, the characters of George, Jerry, Elaine, and Kramer probably dealt with these issues in less-than-kind ways.
+Granted, the characters of George, Jerry, Elaine and Kramer probably dealt with these issues in less-than-kind ways.
 But the show, created by Larry David and Jerry Seinfeld, turned Seinfeld’s observational stand-up comedy into a lifestyle.
-Seinfeld was deliberately made without mining pop culture references for humor, which makes most of the episodes feel as fresh and relevant as the day they premiered.
-(Some others, like the Donna Chang episode or the infamous, rarely aired Puerto Rican Day Parade episode, while satirical, miss the mark and come off a little tasteless in hindsight.)
+Seinfeld was deliberately made without mining pop-culture references for humor, which makes most of the episodes feel as fresh and relevant as the day they premiered.
+(Some others, like the Donna Chang episode and the infamous, rarely aired Puerto Rican Day Parade episode, while satirical, miss the mark and come off a little tasteless in hindsight.)
 Still, the basic tenet of the show was “no hugging, no learning,” and the characters stayed true to that throughout.
-There was never a “very special episode;” they were all just about regular people who made questionable choices and then kept it moving.
+There was never a “very special episode”—they were all just about regular people who made questionable choices and then kept it moving.
 Seinfeld is now one of the classic shows you can stream on Netflix.

 The Golden Girls (1985–1992)